-There is a number of pages at this web site that many old-timers had not been aware of.
+There is a number of pages at this Web site that many old-timers had not been aware of.
 Most visitors land at such pages from search engines or other referring domains.
-I had not announced those pages properly, via the Newest Writings (old forum).
+I had not announced those pages properly, via the Newest Writings (see footer of all pages).

 I introduce in this category pages with popular features, especially requested in search engines: